who-blackbird/who-blackbird.github.io/contents/run_quality_control.md

 You should see two directories: **0/** and **1/**.

 ON machines write reads in batches, here batch size is **100** files.
 Normally, batch size would be around **5000** to **8000**.
-This is to keep the number of files in each directory resonable for the computers filesystem.
+This is to keep the number of files in each directory reasonable for the computers filesystem.

 Take a look into read directory **0/**: